How To Propagate Rosemary from Cuttings in 4 Easy Steps

 If you want, you can even dip your cuttings in a rooting hormone powder before potting them.
 This additional step can potentially save you a decent amount of time by promoting quicker root growth in the cuttings.

-Rosemary in a cup of water
+Rosemary in water

 Another tip!
 You can take rosemary cuttings and place them in water for 10 to 15 days, until they take root, so the chances of them surviving when you plant them in the soil mix will be greater!